Hidden QR Code Art: 8 Must-See Interactive Pieces Now

 QR code art is emerging here and there as more artists and designers fuse art and technology in their crafts.

-However, making this art is not just about sculpting or 3D printing them.
-Some contemporary artists and designers embed a hidden QR code art within their art to let their audience engage with their work beyond what the eye sees.
+However, creating this kind of art goes beyond sculpting or 3D printing.
+Some contemporary artists and designers embed hidden QR code art within their pieces, allowing audiences to engage with the work beyond what the eye can see.

-For instance, a painting that appears like regular artwork in a museum actually hides a QR code that people can scan using their smartphones, leading them to the artist’s portfolio or an advocacy campaign.
+For instance, a seemingly ordinary museum painting may conceal a QR code that, when scanned, leads viewers to the artist’s portfolio or an advocacy campaign.

 That is something you don’t often see in the art scene, and artists and designers who have used this method have built unique branding over their work.